Is Satan a real figure or not?

 Can Satan possess a believer in Christ?

-This whole question is wrong.
-English translations have perpetuated this problem by translating 'demonized' by the word possessed.
-We should instead realize that Christians can and are affected by the devil.
-Sometimes this influence is of such degree that Christians allow strong demonic thoughts and behavior to control their lives.
+This entire question is incorrect.
+English translations have contributed to this misunderstanding by translating ‘demonized’ as 'possessed.'
+Instead, we should recognize that Christians can be influenced by the devil, and at times, this influence is so strong that it causes Christians to let powerful demonic thoughts and behaviors take control of their lives.

-We suggest 'demonized,' 'demoniacs,' or 'influenced by demons' would be better translations.
+Most of the time, the Greek word ‘demonized’ (daimonizomai) is translated as ‘demon-possessed.’
+We suggest that ‘demonized,’ ‘demoniacs,’ or ‘influenced by demons’ would be better translations.
 Why is this so important?
-The clear and accurate defining of the problem lead to helpful solutions.
+Clearly and accurately defining the problem leads to helpful solutions.
 See Demon Possession for more discussion.

-Matthew 4:24 is an exception for the NASB.
-Compare how it uses 'demoniacs' instead of 'possessed' as in 8:16.
+Matthew 4:24 is an exception in the NASB.
+Compare how it uses ‘demoniacs’ instead of ‘possessed’ as in 8:16.

 "They brought to Him all who were ill, taken with various diseases and pains, demoniacs, epileptics, paralytics; and He healed them."
 (Matthew 4:24)